 The Tay are Vietnam’s largest ethnic group and have a close relationship with the Kinh.
-They reside in the Northern provinces; however, I met this particular Tay woman in the Highlands while I was leaving a M’nong Village.
-She happens to be Kim Hai’s grandmother, one of my favourite models who is part of my Giving Back Project.
-I’m a strong believer in Karma and the fact that her grandmother offered me her costume to display in the museum is no mean gesture.
+They reside in the northern provinces; however, I met this particular Tay woman in the Central Highlands while I was leaving a Mnong Village.
+She happens to be Kim Hai’s grandmother, one of my favourite subjects who is also part of my Giving Back Project.
+I’m a strong believer in Karma and the fact that her grandmother offered me her costume to display in the museum is no small gesture.

-Unlike many mountainous groups living on steep slopes, the Tay settled in fertile valleys at the mountain’s foot.
-And in contrast with the very elaborate attire of several northern groups, the Tay’s costume is extremely subdued, composed of a straight skirt or trousers and a long tunique slit at the sides, very similar to the Ao Dai, the Kinh’s traditional costume.
-Only the bright belt – traditionally made out of silk – which shimmers in contrast with the dark cotton indigo dyed dress, stands out.
-Certain local groups wear a shorter skirt and the Tay Pa Pzi adorn the austere costume with little touches of colour, silver elements and a cloth hat whose shape represents a house.
+Unlike many mountain dwelling groups that live on steep slopes, the Tay settled in fertile valleys at the base of the mountain.
+In contrast with the very elaborate attire of many northern groups, the Tay costume is extremely subdued, composed of a straight skirt or trousers and a long tunique slit at the sides.
+It is very similar to the ao dai, the Kinh’s traditional costume.
+Only the bright belt – traditionally made out of silk – shimmers in contrast to the cotton indigo-dyed dress.
+Certain subgroups wear a shorter skirt and the Tay Pa Di adorn the austere costume with little touches of colour, silver elements and a cloth hat shaped like a house.